-This Health Insurance 101 guide will walk you through on all the basic healthcare processes, words, and facts that you need to know.
+This Health Insurance 101 guide will walk you through all the basic healthcare processes, words, and facts that you need to know.

 How Health Insurance Works

 Access to healthcare in America is limited and costly.
 Having health insurance is important because it safeguards you from having to pay hundreds – even thousands – of dollars to cover your medical expenses.
 By paying a monthly fee to an insurer, the insurer guarantees that it’ll cover a certain percentage of costs or certain treatments/procedures tied to your health.

 Just like every other type of insurance, health insurance works because it involves sharing risks.
 For any specific insurer (whether it’s the government or a private insurance company), a group of people pay the insurer a certain amount every month.
 By paying the insurer, these people essentially make a decision to share the risk amongst themselves.
 Health insurance works by spreading the overall costs of care among the group of people under the insurer.
 The monthly fees collected by the insurer are pooled into a fund that is then used for medical expenses to pay for preventive or standard care and for treatments.

 By buying an insurance policy, you get into a legal contract with the insurer.
 Each plan’s policy lays out specifically what you’re buying – everything from what medical expenses are or aren’t covered, the costs you must incur each month, and costs you have to pay to access certain services or treatments.
 When you’re browsing around for health plans, often this type of information can be found under “Plan Details”.
 Plan Details is a summary of the larger health insurance certificate that explains what benefits the health insurance company will cover in the event you use medical services or care.

 It’s absolutely important that you read your policy thoroughly in order to minimize your overall medical expenses in the long run.